Spoiler Alert: Conquerwild named the Coleman Elite Montana 8-Person Tent as the best 8 person tent of 2021!!

 And we’re back to Coleman once again!
 If storage space and affordability are your biggest concerns, Coleman’s Dome Tent with Screen Room may be a better option for you than their Elite Montana 8 Tent.
 With its aerodynamic dome design, this cheap 8 person tent does a wonderful job of deflecting heavy winds while also providing lots of standing room (6 feet).

 Like the Wenzel 8 Person Tent, this shelter features a huge, screened in porch area- which makes it great for hot weather or camping with dogs.
-This 15’ x 5’ vestibule in conjunction with the interior mesh pockets make for a massive amount of storage space.
+This 15 feet x 5 feet vestibule in conjunction with the interior mesh pockets make for a massive amount of storage space.
 It’s also easy to appreciate the simplified setup of this tent which takes 15 minutes or less… And according to most customer reviews, it’s also super simple to break down and pack into the carry bag.

 In all honesty, it’s quite rare that you’d find such a high quality 6-8 person tent for such a low price.
 If you prefer dome tents to the cabin sort, this product from Coleman is a must have.

-- The main sleeping area has a floorplan of 15’ x 12’.
+- The main sleeping area has a floor plan of 15 feet x 12 feet.

 - The 6’ peak height allows for ample head space.